Alexandru Mitriță: New York City FC

 On 4 February 2019, Mitriță officially joined Major League Soccer club New York City FC as a Designated Player.
-Craiova revealed that the transfer fee was US$9.1 million, which made him the third-most expensive sale of the Romanian championship at the time.
+Craiova revealed that the transfer fee was worth €8 million (US$9.1 million), which made him the third-most expensive sale of the Romanian championship at the time.
 Mitriță registered his debut on 8 February, celebrating his birthday by opening the scoring in a 1–1 friendly draw with Swedish team AIK in Abu Dhabi.
 In the season opener on 2 March, Mitriță assisted captain Alexander Ring in a 2–2 draw at Orlando City.
-He netted his first competitive New York City goal on the 17th that month, in a 2–2 draw with Los Angeles FC.
+He netted his first competitive goal on the 17th that month, in a 2–2 draw with Los Angeles FC.

-Mitriță became a regular goalscorer at the club, and managed a hat-trick on 25 September in a 4–1 defeat of MLS Cup 2018 champions Atlanta United.
-New York City lost the next and final regular fixture against New England Revolution, but still finished top of the Eastern Conference.
-On 23 October, Mitriță played the full 90 minutes in a 1–2 loss to Toronto FC in the Conference Semifinals, ending the year with 32 appearances and thirteen goals all competitions comprised.
+Mitriță became a regular goalscorer at New York City, and managed a hat-trick on 25 September in a 4–1 defeat of MLS Cup 2018 champions Atlanta United.
+The club lost the next and final regular fixture against New England Revolution, but still finished top of the Eastern Conference.
+On 23 October, Mitriță played the full 90 minutes in a 2–1 loss to Toronto FC in the Conference semifinals, ending the year with 32 appearances and thirteen goals all competitions comprised.
 His individual performances earned him fourth place in Gazeta Sporturilors 2019 Romanian Footballer of the Year award.

 Various loans

 On 8 October 2020, Mitriță moved to Saudi Professional League side Al-Ahli on loan until 31 January 2022.
-Travel restrictions imposed due to the COVID-19 pandemic in the United States which did not allow him to be closer to his expecting wife were cited as the reason for the transfer.
-He totalled 30 games and four goals in all competitions for the club from Jeddah, before terminating his contract early in August 2021.
+Travel restrictions imposed due to the COVID-19 pandemic which did not allow him to be closer to his expecting wife were cited as the reason for the transfer.
+He totalled 30 games and four goals in all competitions for the Jeddah side, before terminating his contract early in August 2021.

-Mitriță was again loaned out on 31 August 2021, joining with Romanian coach Răzvan Lucescu at Greek team PAOK until the end of the season.
-He made his debut on 12 September, replacing Shinji Kagawa in the 63rd minute of a 0–1 home loss to PAS Giannina.
+Mitriță was again loaned out on 31 August 2021, joining Romanian coach Răzvan Lucescu at Greek team PAOK until the end of the season.
+He made his debut on 12 September, replacing Shinji Kagawa in the 63rd minute of a 1–0 home loss to PAS Giannina.
 On 9 February 2022, he scored a last-minute winner in a 2–1 victory over AEK Athens in the quarter-finals of the Greek Cup.

-On 25 July 2022, Mitriță returned to the Saudi Professional League by joining Al-Raed on year-long loan.
+On 25 July 2022, Mitriță returned to the Saudi Professional League by joining Al-Raed on a year-long loan.